AdobeDocs/control-panel.en/help/instances-settings/using/gpg-keys-management.md

 ---
 # GPG keys management {#gpg-keys-management}

+>[!CONTEXTUALHELP]
+>id="cp_instancesettings_gpg_management"
+>title="About GPG keys"
+>abstract="In this tab, you can install and/or generate GPG keys on a marketing instance, in order to encrypt data sent from Campaign and decrypt incoming data."
+>additional-url="https://experienceleague.adobe.com/docs/control-panel/using/performance-monitoring/about-performance-monitoring.html?lang=en" text="About performance monitoring"

 ## About GPG encryption {#about-gpg-encryption}

 GPG encryption allows you to protect your data using a system of public-private keys pairs that follow the [OpenPGP](https://www.openpgp.org/about/standard/) specification.